Han-sx/bike-weakness-analysis/README.md

 Additional implementation of BIKE (Bit Flipping Key Encapsulation)
 ------------------------------------------------------------------
+(--master is the original file, and the development branch is modified using Gaussian and m4ri algorithms.)

 This package is an "Additional Optimized" implementation of the Key Encapsulation Mechanism (KEM) [BIKE](https://bikesuite.org).